greydongilmore/website-hugo/content/publication/Khosravi et al - 2018 - Electrophysiological signal processing for intraoperative localization of subthalamic nucleus.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *2018 IEEE Global Conference on Signal and Information Processing*." publication_short = ""
+publication = "In *2018 IEEE Global Conference on Signal and Information Processing*" publication_short = ""

 # Abstract and optional shortened version.